balapitchuka/notes/Devops/docker.md

 ### Docker Network Types

-1. Closed Network/None Network(complete isolated from network)
+1. Closed Network/None Network(complete isolated from network, not attached to any network)
-2. Bridge Network
-3. Host Network
+2. Bridge Network (network isolation between docker host and docker container, private internal network where application ports have to mapped to host ports for external access)
+3. Host Network(no network isolation between docker host and docker container)
 4. Overlay Network
+- We can create docker network in a docker host which containers can user for communication
+- To communicate with containers running with different docker host we can use overlay network in docker
+- `Overlay Network` creates internal private network that spans across all the nodes participating in Swarm` cluster

 - list all docker networks